Let's celebrate Breastfeeding Awareness Month with a story from the Abilitee family!

 The Abilitee Recovery Blouse was inspired by a breast cancer survivor.
 We designed a Kimono wrap style that would be easy to put on if you couldn’t raise your arms above your head.
 The shoulder snaps provide convenient access to chest ports, and the interior pockets hold drainage bulbs, tissues, or medicine.
 Features like these are versatile enough to provide purpose beyond the original intent.
 That’s the great thing about inclusive design - everyone can benefit from it, not just a specific population.

 Because the Recovery Blouse is a dressy style, I was able to wear it to my conference without anyone knowing it was my pumping top.
 The shoulder snaps opened far enough to provide access to my nursing bra and pumping equipment without making me feel half-naked in a bathroom stall for 20 minutes.
 The interior pockets held the pump so I could move around without accidentally yanking on the tubes and pulling them out.
 When I was done, after cleaning the pumping equipment and storing my milk in a cooler, I just snapped up the shoulders, and I was ready to go back to work.

-Even though I’m done breastfeeding, I can still wear the Recovery Blouse because it doesn’t look like an adaptive item, it just looks like a cute top.
+Even though I am no longer breastfeeding, I can still wear the Recovery Blouse because it doesn’t look like an adaptive item, it just looks like a cute top.
 I’m grateful that I was able to have a stylish option to wear during this time.
 As a frazzled new mom, it’s great to have one less thing to worry about!